 Now, using rolling pin roll out the round into a thin 18-20cm round.
 Flip the dough as you roll out into all directions.
 From this dough, you'll get 12 medium-sized tortillas (15cm in diameter).

-Tortillas are cooked on the stove - you will need either cast iron griddle or skillet heated on medium-high heat.
+Tortillas are cooked on the stove - you will need either cast iron griddle or non-stick skillet heated on medium-high heat.

 Once the tortilla is rolled, place it on the griddle and cook for about 40-60 seconds.
 It will start to form little or large bubbles and have dark spots on the surface.
 Flip on the other side and cook for another 20-30 seconds.